 The Field Guide for Barefoot Psychology (TFG) is a trauma-focused psychosocial program that uses storytelling, psychoeducation, and self-care exercises delivered across 12-15 sessions by trained peer facilitators to (1) clarify why and how adverse experiences can affect the brain, body, and social behavior, and (2) ameliorate the negative effects of stress and trauma and promote help-seeking behaviors.
 TFG was externally evaluated by The New School and the University of California for use among refugees in Jordan and has been shown to cause sustainable improvements in mental health stigma, PTSD symptoms, and emotion regulation.

 Aiding in the Rehabilitation of Foreign Terrorist Fighters (FTF)

 Since 2020, Beyond Conflict has been working with the United States Institute of Peace to develop an action guide for practitioners working in Violent Extremist Disengagement and Reconciliation.
 The action guide brings together the top minds in the fields of behavioral health, trauma recovery, justice and accountability, and social cohesion to offer an accessible overview of how communities in various settings can safely and sustainably reintegrate those who have participated in extremist violence.

 Integrating Mental Health and Psychosocial Support for Preventing and Countering Violent Extremism in Central Asia

-In 2021, Beyond Conflict partnered with the United Nations Development Program to meaningfully integrate mental health and psychosocial support (MHPSS) into preventing and countering violent extremism in Central Asia.
-Beyond Conflict provides technical assistance to UNDP country offices to mainstream mental health and psychosocial support into national extremism prevention agendas and will accompany the offices through the science-informed design of projects that use psychosocial support as the focus for preventing extremism.
+In 2021, Beyond Conflict partnered with the United Nations Development Program to integrate mental health and psychosocial support (MHPSS) into preventing and countering violent extremism in Central Asia.
+Beyond Conflict has been providing technical assistance to UNDP country offices to mainstream mental health and psychosocial support into national extremism prevention agendas and has been accompanying partners through the science-informed design of projects that use psychosocial support as the focus for preventing extremism.